NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Handheld Saw

-A table-type wet saw isn’t the only option for cutting tile quickly and accurately.
+A table-type tile wet saw isn’t the only option for cutting quickly and accurately.
 Electric or battery-powered handheld models can cut a tile to size or even cut bevels or shapes around moldings and cabinets.
-They work best for medium to large tiles.

-Handheld tile saws look and work a lot like a circular saw.
+Handheld tile saws look and function a lot like a circular saw and work well as medium to large format tile cutters.
 They use diamond-embedded blades like other wet saws, though they come in both wet and dry versions.
 Wet versions usually feature a hose attached to the saw to keep the blade lubricated and keep the dust down, while dry versions just let the dust fly.

 Handheld tile saws let you conquer tight angles and irregular shapes or curves.
 They can also be easier and quicker to set up, making them desirable for jobs that require just a cut or two.
 Their downside is the need to develop an accurate technique, which can take some practice.
 Also, these saws can be pretty messy since they don’t have water basins to catch water, so you’ll probably want to use them outside or have an assistant use a wet/dry vacuum to suck up the water as you cut.